 2. Beat your fear of flying: distract yourself

 Whether it's watching a movie, reading a book or flipping through a magazine, it's a good idea to find a distraction.

-Psychologists recommend you read a book that you’re a few chapters into, a film you’ve already started or a TV show you’re mid-way through – then you don’t have to waste time trying to get into it and can just dive straight in.
+Psychologists recommend you read a book that you're a few chapters into, watch a film you've already started or a continue with a TV show you're mid-way through.
+Do this and you won't have to waste time trying to get into it, providing an instant distraction to your flying fears.